martignoni/hugo-notice/README.md

 We recommend that you use the standard [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS media feature to detect if a user has requested light or dark color themes.
 In this case, dark mode will work automatically.
 The `prefers-color-scheme` media feature is fully supported by all modern browsers.

-Another way to make it work is to inject (e.g. via Javascript) the class `dark` into the `body` element of your pages when dark mode is needed.
+Another way to make it work is to inject (e.g. via Javascript) the class `dark` into the `body` element of your pages when dark mode is needed, or to use `[data-theme="dark"]` CSS feature.

 ## Credits